Collections held in Special Collections

 - King James Authorized version, first edition, 1611

 - Dove Press Bible published in Hammersmith, 1903

 For more information about the Bibles Collection, see the 2002/2003 exhibit Bible Through the Ages.

 A Bible Checklist, prepared by Dr. Daniel Fraikin (Queen's Theological College) in 2002, contains a list of the bibles available.
 It is an updated and expanded version of the bibliography complied by Donald Redmond, former Chief Librarian, in 1974.

 A list of bibles held in Special Collections is also available in QCAT, Queen's Library catalogue.

-There are hunderds of posters in the collection which range from Canadian poetry and Alcuin Society Keepsakes to history (local and national), politics, arts, culture, and travel, as well as international topics.
+There are thousands of broadsides and posters in this rich, diverse collection which range from Canadian poetry and Alcuin Society Keepsakes to history (local and national), politics, arts, culture, and travel, as well as international topics.
 Included are a series of Canadian and British broadsides and proclamations dating from 1700 to the present.

 Other topics covered in the collection include:

 - Word War I and II

 - Victory Bonds